peerreynders/astro-wc-ssr-demo/README.md

 - `removedById`'s resource is driven by the `removeId` accessor.
 When a new todo ID appears on `removeId` (via the exposed `removeTodo` function) the resource triggers the `removeTodo` action.
 When the delete has been confirmed the specified todo is removed from the client side `todos` inside the `removeFromTodos` effect.
 - `toggled`'s resource is driven by the `toggle` accessor.
 When a new `ToggleTodo` appears on `toggle` (via the exposed `toggleTodo` function) the resource triggers the `toggleTodo` action.
 When the action has been confirmed the latest todo is replaced in `todos` within the `toggleTodo` effect.
 - The `adjustAvailableStatus` effect executes `waitStatus` whenever one of `addedNewTodo`, `removedById` or `toggled` is loading.
 Once **all** of them are not loading `readyStatus` is executed.
-- The wrapping `removeTodo` and `toggleTodo` functions simply demonstrate how *the app* retains ultimate control over it's own signal `Setter`s.
+- The wrapping `removeTodo` and `toggleTodo` functions simply demonstrate how *the app* retains ultimate control over its own signal `Setter`s.

 The Astro page: